britco/stonewall/README.md

 ### Validating the rules

 After you have the rules, you can validate data against the rules by calling [Stonewall.validate](docs/methods.md#stonewallvalidateoptions).
+Pass in the attributes & rules, and also callbacks for when the validation is complete.

 	data = {
 		'first_name': '',